 Xiao Zhan isn’t like that.
 It’s more impressive considering he didn’t attend one of the top acting schools This seems to be the way for actors to get their foot in the door to the entertainment industry.

 After watching a variety of Chinese shows, I have much higher expectations for male leads.
 He’s not bad necessarily but nor did he wow me with his acting skills.

-The Oath of Love didn’t drag on, which I’m glad for.
+The Oath of Love didn’t drag on, which, props to the team.
 Sometimes, dramas can feel like the plotline can be way too long but 32 episodes were good.

 The Oath of Love might make you go on a bit of an emotional roller coaster (the last few episodes were especially touching) but it wasn’t a drama that I was dying to keep watching.

 It almost pains me to write this because I did have higher expectations for this drama but I have to say that it was only alright.

 For some other dramas, I felt like I was literally DYING for the next episode to come out, which is why I usually wait for a drama to end to watch.

 But hey, sometimes you’re impatient and those episodes that already aired are just calling your name.
 Ya know?